Kardam, Prince of Tarnovo: Marriage and issue

-Kardam was the godfather of Prince Achileas-Andreas of Greece and Denmark, son of Pavlos, Crown Prince of Greece.

-Car wreck
+Car wreck and death

 On 15 August 2008, Kardam and his wife were involved in a serious car wreck in El Molar, near Madrid.
 Prince Kardam was taken by helicopter to the Doce de Octubre Hospital, while his wife was taken to the La Paz Hospital.
 The car they were in crashed into a tree, then turned over just ten metres away from a nearby house.